KarAshutosh/karashutosh.github.io/blogs/blog4.md

     `users.addUser("1337", "test")`

-The process function, is therefore set to null and any further attempt by the bot to process a user’s message would result in an error
+The process function, is therefore set to null and any further attempt by the bot to process a user's message would result in an error

 ![Killed chatbot](media/blog4/killed-chatbot.png)